Worksheet: Comparing Ratios

 - Cevery two months

-Daniel and Charlotte both have a keen interest in gardening and are concerned by the number of slugs that they keep finding in their respective vegetable patches.
+Michael and Jennifer both have a keen interest in gardening and are concerned by the number of slugs that they keep finding in their respective vegetable patches.
 They want to compare the number of slugs in each of their gardens but, due to the differences in size of their vegetable patches, they decide to compare the number of slugs per square foot.
-Daniel’s vegetable patch is a rectangle with dimensions 5 ft by 3 ft and Charlotte’s is a circular patch with a radius of 3 ft.
-One Saturday morning, Daniel counts 21 slugs in his entire vegetable patch, and Charlotte counts 36.
+Michael’s vegetable patch is a rectangle with dimensions 5 ft by 3 ft and Jennifer’s is a circular patch with a radius of 3 ft.
+One Saturday morning, Michael counts 21 slugs in his entire vegetable patch, and Jennifer counts 36.

-Work out the density of slugs in Daniel’s vegetable patch.
+Work out the density of slugs in Michael’s vegetable patch.